gangdong/gangdong.github.io/_posts/2021-05-04-Blog-github-action.markdown

 sidebar: true
 about: true
 author: david.dong
-description: GitHub Actions provides a flexible CI function and can be a good substitute of Travis CI.
+description: GitHub Actions provides a flexible CI function and can be a good substitute for Travis CI.
 This article will show how I migrate my projects from Travis CI to Github Actions.
 keywords: GitHub Actions/Travis CI
 ---
 I've used Travis CI to build and deploy my projects for some years.
 The performance of Travis CI can meet my requirements.
 However, recently I found Travis CI stopped working for me. ☹️